-To initiate the development of a quality or food safety standard, the Ministries of Commerce, Livestock and Animal Production, Agriculture and Rural Development, Fisheries and Maritime Affairs, or any stakeholder request an ASN technical unit to develop a standard for the respective food or agricultural product under their jurisdiction.
+To initiate the development of a quality or food safety standard, the Ministries of Commerce, Livestock, Agriculture, Fisheries, or any stakeholder may request an ASN technical unit to develop a standard for the respective food or agricultural product under their jurisdiction.
 This draft standard may reference international guidelines such as Codex.
 However, the technical units may also develop standards based on Senegal's own risk assessments.
-After the ASN technical unit drafts the standard, it is sent to an ASN-led committee constituted by government officials, (which could include experts from various ministries such as Agriculture, Livestock, Fisheries, or Commerce) the private sector, universities, researchers, other institutions, and a National Codex focal point representative for recommended approval and accreditation.
-Then ASN conducts a public survey on the draft at the national and international level and the results are reviewed by the led committee before the standard is submitted to the Board of Directors for final approval.
+After the ASN technical unit drafts the standard, it is sent to an ASN-led committee constituted by government officials, which could include experts from various ministries, the private sector, universities, researchers, other institutions, and a National Codex focal point representative for recommended approval and accreditation.
+ASN then conducts a public survey on the draft at the national and international level and the results are reviewed by the lead committee before the standard is submitted to the Board of Directors for final approval.
 However, even if approved by the Board of Directors, the standard will remain "recommended" and unenforceable unless a Ministry issues a decree, which would render it obligatory.
-Since 2020, ASN passed an additional seven standards related to bakery breads, infant flour, practical guide for the production of infant flours, guide to good hygiene practices in markets and three standards on sustainable cocoa (Requirements for Management Systems of Cocoa Producers as Entities / Producer Groups / Producer Cooperatives and Performance, Requirements for Cocoa Quality and Traceability, and Requirements for Cocoa Certification Systems).
-Currently, nine ASN standards for food and agricultural products are obligatory (please see Section VII for the full list).

-Risk assessments referenced for the development of ASN standards are conducted by the Ministry of Health and Social Action.
-Other government and private entities involved in risk assessments include the Veterinary and Animal Health National Laboratory of the Senegalese Agricultural Research Institute (ISRA), the Food Technology Institute (ITA), and the Pasteur Institute.
+Currently, nine ASN standards for food and agricultural products are obligatory (see Section VII).
+Risk assessments referenced for the development of ASN standards are conducted by the MHSA.
+Other government and private entities involved in risk assessments include the Veterinary and Animal Health National Laboratory of the Senegalese Agricultural Research Institute (ISRA), ITA, and the Pasteur Institute.